rashadwest/rashadwest.github.io/about.markdown

 ## Innovation Programs
 - Berkley Startup Program
  - Learned about the legal aspects of a startup
-- Code 2040 Enterprenurship weekend
+- Code 2040 Entrepreneurship weekend

 ## Work History
 - Wells Fargo